netx-as/docs/docs/l3/l3-advanced.md

 ## BIRD CLI

 Switching between `netc` and BIRD CLI can be easily done with `birdc` command.
-If bird version 1.x is running, `birdc` and `birdc6` commands are available as bird 1.x uses two separate routing processes -- see a [comparison](l3-advanced.md#bird-version-12) between versions.
+If BIRD version 1.x is running, `birdc` and `birdc6` commands are available as
+BIRD 1.x uses two separate routing processes -- see a [comparison](l3-advanced.md#bird-version-12) between versions.

 ```
 netx# birdc